 With the "Wastebasket Deal" helping sales hit high marks, Spangler Candy Company continued to advertise the program on televisions.
 One promotion was a one-minute film of a situation sketch employing a hand puppet named "Little Chief Dum Dum" on stations in the northeastern Indiana area.

-Kids today are still sending in letters from all over the country for Dum Dums merchandise.
+Our Save Wraps for Stuff program is now concluded.
 For information on our Save Wraps for Stuff program please go to the Save Wraps for Stuff page for more details.